akashskypatel/Reverbio/README.md

 ## Features

-- Stream from YT out of the box, and anywhere else with Plugins <br/>
+- Stream from YT out of the box, and anywhere else with Plugins
-- Online song, artist and playlist search with suggestions <br/>
+- Online song, artist and playlist search with suggestions
-- Offline listening support <br/>
+- Offline listening support
-- Import & export your data and never lose it <br/>
+- Import & export your data and never lose it
-- Add custom playlists with link <br/>
+- Add custom playlists with link
-- User song queueu <br/>
+- User song queue
-- Optimized sound experience <br/>
+- Optimized sound experience
-- SponsorBlock support <br/>
+- SponsorBlock support
-- Lyrics support <br/>
+- Lyrics support
-- No ads <br/>
+- No ads
-- No subscriptions <br/>
+- No subscriptions
-- 30 supported languages <br/>
+- 30 supported languages
-- Material UI & accent colors & dynamic colors (Android 12+) <br/>
+- Material UI & accent colors & dynamic colors (Android 12+)
-- Android and Windows Support <br/>
+- Android and Windows Support
-- Custom plugin support <br/>
+- Custom plugin support
-- Track your favorite Songs, Albums, Artists and Playlists <br/>
+- Track your favorite Songs, Albums, Artists and Playlists
-- Android Auto Support </br>
+- Android Auto Support
-- (New) Import playlists from any music service using CSV files! </br>
+- (New) Import playlists from any music service using CSV files!
 - (Pre-Release) Select Android output device
-- (Pre-Release) Select YouTube resultion timeout in case it takes longer than usual for YouTube-Explode API to get YouTube stream
+- (Pre-Release) Select YouTube stream resolution timeout in case it takes longer than usual for YouTube-Explode API to get YouTube stream

 <details>
 <summary>30 Supported Languages</summary>